VermaDeepali/Drum-Kit/README.md

 -`index.js` In this file I have added JavaScript code.
 Beacuse of JS code we are able to play our Drums.
             In this I have added event Listeners such that whenever you press the specified keyword you'll get a beat accordingly.

+ ## Folders Included

+ -`Images` In this folder I have added different images for Drums.

+ -`Sounds` In this folder, there are sounds related to the particular Drums.

 # Working :